Central venous catheter: Catheter-related bloodstream infections

 All catheters can introduce bacteria into the bloodstream.
 This can result in serious infections that can be fatal in up to 25% of cases.
 The problem of central line-associated bloodstream infections (CLABSI) has gained increasing attention in recent years.
 They cause a great deal of morbidity (harm) and deaths, and increase health care costs.
+Those who have a CLABSI have a 2.75 times increased risk of dying compared to those who do not.
+CLABSI is also associated with longer intensive care unit and hospital stays, at 2.5 and 7.5 days respectively when other illness related factors are adjusted for.

 Microbes can gain access to the bloodstream via a central catheter a number of ways.
 Rarely, they are introduced by contaminated infusions.
 They might also gain access to the lumen of the catheter through break points such as hubs.
-However, the method by which most organisms gain access is by migrating along the portion of the catheter tracking through subcutaneous tissue until they reach the portion of the catheter in the vein.
+However, the method by which most organisms gain access is by migrating from the skin along the portion of the catheter tracking through subcutaneous tissue until they reach the portion of the catheter in the vein.
 Additionally, bacteria present in the blood may attach to the surface of the catheter, transforming it into a focus of infection.

 If a central line infection is suspected in a person, blood cultures are taken from both the catheter and a vein elsewhere in the body.
 If the culture from the central line grows bacteria much earlier (>2 hours) than the other vein site, the line is likely infected.
 Quantitative blood culture is even more accurate, but this method is not widely available.